-As tempting as it is to copy and paste that image or photograph on your website, in your electronic book or elsewhere, and perhaps even manipulate it for your purposes, you need to first consider copyright law.
+As tempting as it is to copy and paste that image or photograph onto your website, into your electronic book or elsewhere, and perhaps even manipulate it for your purposes, you need to first consider copyright law.

 - Is a search engine that helps you locate content such as images, photos and other content

 - Directs you to images and photos and other online content according to your search criteria

 - Is not a collection of public domain or copyright-free works

 Google's New Initiatives Re: Copyright Information

 Assume that Online Content is Protected by Copyright

-If you’re fortunate, the copyright owner’s name will be on the image with a link to click to contact the copyright owner and ask for permission.
+If you’re fortunate, the copyright owner’s name will be on the image with a link to click to contact them to ask for permission.
 And hopefully the copyright owner will promptly reply.
 But this best case scenario won’t always be your scenario.

 In some circumstances, your research will reveal that your use of the image doesn't require permission.
 For example, images and photographs in the public domain do not require permission.